-Earth Systems (ESS2) EN.ESS2.4 Analyze and interpret the atmosphere and climate. data to explore how variations in the flow of energy into and out of Earth's systems causes changes to circulation, solar output, human act Examples of human activities could differ by timescale, from sudden (large volcanic eruption, ocean circulation), to in ivity), and long-term (Earth's orbit and the orientation of its axis and changes in a include fossil fuel combustion, cement production, or agricultural activity and na or volcanic activity.
-Examples of data can include tables, graphs, maps of globa sessment Boundary: N/A tmospheric composition). atural processes such as Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze data using computational models in order to make valid and reliable scientific claims. can be caused by interactions among changes in the sun's energy output Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+EN.ESS2.4 Analyze and interpret data to explore how variations in the flow of energy into and out of Earth's systems causes changes to the atmosphere and climate.

+Clarification Statement: Changes differ by timescale, from sudden (large volcanic eruption, ocean circulation), to intermediate (ocean circulation, solar output, human activity), and long-term (Earth's orbit and the orientation of its axis and changes in atmospheric composition).
+Examples of human activities could include fossil fuel combustion, cement production, or agricultural activity and natural processes such as changes in incoming solar radiation or volcanic activity.
+Examples of data can include tables, graphs, maps of global and regional temperatures, and atmospheric levels of gases.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Analyze data using computational models in order to make valid and reliable scientific claims.
+The geological record shows that changes to global and regional climate can be caused by interactions among changes in the sun's energy output or Earth's orbit, tectonic events, ocean circulation, volcanic activity, glaciers, vegetation, and human activities.
+These changes can occur on a variety of time scales from sudden (e.g., volcanic ash clouds) to intermediate (ice ages) to very long-term (tectonic cycles).
+The foundation for Earth's global climate system is the electromagnetic radiation from the sun, as well as its reflection, absorption, storage, and redistribution among the atmosphere, ocean, and land systems, and this energy's re-radiation into space.
+Cyclical changes in the shape of Earth's orbit around the sun, together with changes in the tilt of the planet's axis of rotation, both occurring over hundreds of thousands of years, have altered the intensity and distribution of sunlight falling on the Earth.
+These phenomena cause a cycle of ice ages and other changes in climate.
+Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-Earth Systems (ESS2) nvestigations of how the structure and resulting properties of wa ater interact with the Earth's materials and surface processes.
+EN.ESS2.5 Plan and conduct investigations of how the structure and resulting properties of water interact with the Earth's materials and surface processes.

 Clarification Statement: Emphasis is on how the structure of water affects its physical and chemical properties.
 These properties can lead to mechanical and chemical investigations with water and a variety of solid materials to provide the evidence for connections between the hydrologic cycle and system interactions commonly known as the rock cycle.
 Examples of mechanical investigations include stream transportation and deposition using a stream table, erosion using variations in soil moisture content, or frost wedging by the expansion of water as it freezes.
 Examples of chemical investigations include chemical weathering and recrystallization (by testing the solubility of different materials) or melt generation (by examining how water lowers the melting temperature of most solids).
-Assessment Boundary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting • The abundance of liquid water on Earth's surface and its Structure and Function: Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence. unique combination of physical and chemical properties are central to the planet's dynamics.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting The abundance of liquid water on Earth's surface and its Structure and Function: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence. unique combination of physical and chemical properties are central to the planet's dynamics.
 These properties include water's exceptional capacity to absorb, store, and release large amounts of energy; transmit sunlight; expand upon freezing; dissolve and transport materials; and lower the viscosities and melting points of rocks. • The functions and properties of natural and designed objects and systems can be inferred from their overall structure, the way their components are shaped and used, and the molecular substructures of its various materials.